Search

 Serpentine Dam wallSerpentine Dam wall

 We drove back and this time took the correct turn-off and soon arrived at the dam.
-One could not refer to it as spectacular but it was worth the short stop which included a coffee at the small café.
-As we drank our coffee on the café balcony we enjoyed having Lorikeets flying freely around eating tit-bits off the feeding tables that were hanging in the area.
+One could not refer to it as spectacular, but it was worth the short stop which included a coffee at the small café.
+As we drank our coffee on the café balcony, we enjoyed having Lorikeets flying freely around eating tit-bits off the feeding tables that were hanging in the area.
 Near the dam was a mosaic in the form of a serpent plus other interesting mosaics.

 Budgies on fenceLorikeets at a feeding tray